Graduate Credit for Professional Development

 The Austin Peay State University Department of Music now offers graduate credit to practicing music educators for participation in professional development workshops, seminars, and conferences, including TMEA, NAfME and many others.
 Graduate credits can be applied towards Continuing Education Units and towards a Masters Degree in Music Education at APSU.

-The Professional Development course is just one of many new, exciting courses in APSU's newly revised Master of Music in Music Education Curriculum, offered as a traditional, on-campus program, and as an on-line, low-residency degree.
+The Professional Development course is just one of many new, exciting courses in APSU's newly revised Master of Music: Music Education Concentration Curriculum, offered as a traditional, on-campus program, and as an on-line, low-residency degree.

 Now preparing for the April 2017 TMEA Conference.